-The proposed amendment was presented to the P-12 Education Committee for discussion and recommendation to the Full Board for adoption as an emergency rule at the February 2025 meeting.
+The proposed amendment was presented to the P-12 Education Committee for discussion and recommendation to the Full Board for adoption as an emergency rule at its February 2025 meeting, effective February 11, 2025.
 A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on February 26, 2025, for a 60-day public comment period.
-Because the emergency action will expire on May 11, 2025, a second emergency action is necessary to ensure the emergency rule remains continuously in effect until it can be permanently adopted at the June 2025 meeting.
-If adopted, a Notice of Emergency Adoption will be published in the State Register on May 28, 2025.
+Because the February 2025 emergency action was set to expire on May 11, 2025, a second emergency action was necessary at the May 2025 Regents meeting, effective May 12, 2025, to ensure that the emergency rule remained continuously in effect until it could be permanently adopted.

+Following publication in the State Register, the Department received comments on the proposed amendment.
+An Assessment of Public Comment (Attachment C) is attached.
+The Department proposes non-substantial revisions to the proposed rule as outlined below.
+If adopted at the June 2025 meeting, a Notice of Adoption will be published in the State Register on June 25, 2025.
 Supporting materials are available upon request to the Secretary of the Board of Regents.